Input Files

 Scaffold sorted contigs with chromo scaffold Ordered FASTA and matching chromo sort assignment TSV GFA for report-only graph junction evidence

-Prepare gapfill review tables with chromo eval gapfill Ordered FASTA, matching assignment TSV, and GFA GAF read paths, Hi-C-like graph-node contacts, reference-placement PAF, long-read-to-assembly PAF
+Prepare gapfill review tables with chromo eval gapfill Ordered FASTA plus matching assignment TSV, or scaffold FASTA plus AGP; GFA --project-gfa-paths for unitig-level GFA P/W projection, GAF read paths, Hi-C-like graph-node contacts, reference-placement PAF, long-read-to-assembly PAF, external patch table/FASTA

-Fill graph-supported gaps with chromo gapfill Ordered FASTA, matching assignment TSV, and GFA GAF read paths, Hi-C-like graph-node contacts, reference-placement PAF, reviewed plan TSV
+Fill graph-supported gaps with chromo gapfill Ordered FASTA plus matching assignment TSV, or scaffold FASTA plus AGP; GFA --project-gfa-paths for unitig projection, GAF read paths, Hi-C-like graph-node contacts, reference-placement PAF, external patch table/FASTA, reviewed plan TSV

 When a command accepts --coords or --paf, provide exactly one of them.
 For most new runs, use minimap2 PAF as the primary alignment input because it is fast, compact, and carries MAPQ; keep MUMmer coords as a good alternative when you want a different aligner perspective.
 When a command takes an assignment report, use the report written by the same chromo sort run as the ordered FASTA.